 I returned to Serbia and started working as a marketing consultant for startups in September 2014.
 Most of the startups I helped were based in New York, which was obviously because I had the strongest connections there and people were endorsing me because they were happy with my work.
 I worked mostly in the tech, travel and food industry.
 Somehow, I have learned to let go of FOMO and focus on what makes me personally happy.
 I have started managing my own time, working for myself the way I liked it and with people with whom I could make mutually beneficial collaborations.
 This newfound freedom unleashed my creativity and enabled me to write more, do more and be more.
 My blog grew and became one of the most popular ones in the region and clients started calling me to give talks on conferences, attend blogging events and collaborate with brands.
 My readers were and still are people who want to step it up in their career and make bolder life choices.
 They are educated, smart and invest their money in their health, education, and travel.
 I am proud to have grown with my readers, all the way back to 2011.
-My most popular blog posts include those about getting a full scholarship for studying in the USA, traveling the world for free, starting a startup, working from home, working as a cabin crew, being invited to attend the Nobel Peace Prize, living in 5 cities, starting a blog, turning a blog into a profitable business, etc. Everything I ever did in my life I shared with the world.
+My most popular blog posts include those about getting a full scholarship for studying in the USA, traveling the world for free, starting a startup, working from home, working as a cabin crew, being invited to attend the Nobel Peace Prize, living in 7 different cities, starting a blog, turning a blog into a profitable business, etc. Everything I ever did in my life I shared with the world.
 I wanted to leave breadcrumbs behind me so readers can follow my footsteps and have a light at the end of the tunnel if they get lost.
 I wrote about productivity, discipline, focus, determination, training and fitness, healthy food and so much more.
 I was finally in the place where I was me, my talents were blossoming and I was making money in marketing consulting, blogging and public speaking.
 One magical week after I returned from London in November 2016, this idea came up: I want to do workshops and teach people how to turn their passion into profit just the way I did it myself.

 How does my workday look like now?

-I wake up around 6:30 and my morning routine includes preparing my tea and breakfast in peace, writing my morning pages, lighting my favorite candle, watering my flowers, meditating for 10 minutes and reading on my Amazon Kindle.
+I wake up around 6 AM and my morning routine includes preparing my tea and breakfast in peace, writing my morning pages, lighting my favorite candle, meditating for 10 minutes and reading on my Amazon Kindle.
 I don’t use my phone or laptop one hour upon waking up and this brought me a lot of peace and calmness, as well as clear focus.
 I think it also makes me perform better during the day.
 I go to the gym with my trainer 3x a week, go for my therapy session once a week, meet with friends for coffee, do no more than 3 marketing consulting sessions per week and one workshop every Saturday.
 In my spare time, I love to learn new things, read new cookbooks, draw or paint, write, listen to podcasts, read blogs, meet with my friends, go to the spa, massage or treat myself to a fancy dinner.
 I answer to email in the mornings or evenings and I love this five sentence email policy.

 Occasionally I get paid to fly around and blog about it, or do educational talks and workshops, from Slovenia to Montenegro, where I get to meet people with whom I might never cross paths otherwise.
 This was my dream job and I created it myself.
 You can do it too and don’t settle for anything less.
 In the evening, I read or listen to podcasts, and I am in deep sleep around 10 pm.

 I love having the abundance of free time, passive income, and location independence and couldn’t imagine my life any other way.
-I love to write, read, learn, travel, meet new people, flavours, and places and my job enable me to run away for a weekend abroad anytime.
+I love to write, read, learn, travel, meet new people, flavors, and places and my job enable me to run away for a weekend abroad anytime.
 This freedom, time, health and money abundance is what I always wanted to create in my life.
 Now I am focused more on contributing to causes I deeply care about and those are education, healthcare and female empowerment.
 I contribute in my own little modest ways, but it brings a smile to my face and heart.